 Nancy's Probiotic Oatmilk Non-Dairy Yogurt

 You’ve tried oat milk, you’ve even tried oat milk ice cream, but are you ready to take your oat milk obsession to the next level?
 Yeah, we are too.
 This oat milk yogurt from Nancy’s has a slightly oaty, slightly tangy flavor that we can totally get behind.
-Made with oat milk, fava bean protein, coconut oil, and live active probiotic cultures, it’s the perfect breakfast hybrid.
-Available in four flavors: plain, blueberry, strawberry hibiscus, and vanilla.
+Made with oat milk, faba bean protein, coconut oil, and live active probiotic cultures, it’s the perfect breakfast hybrid.
+Available in five flavors: plain, blueberry, apple cinnamon, strawberry hibiscus, and vanilla.

 Califia Probiotic Dairy Free Yogurt

 It’s no wonder that Califia—maker of some of the tastiest non-dairy milks on the market—would get into the alt-yogurt game.
 Made with almond milk, coconut cream, and oat fiber, its texture is creamy but still sippable, making it the ideal addition to fruit- and veggie-packed smoothies.
-And with just 3 grams of carbs in the unsweetened version, even keto dieters will be stocking up on this stuff.
+And with just 4 grams of carbs (and 3 grams from fiber!) in the unsweetened version, even keto dieters will be stocking up on this stuff.
 Available in four flavors: strawberry, mango, superberry, and plain.

-While the name Coconut Cashewgurt doesn’t exactly roll off the tongue, the combination of coconut cream and cashews delivers one creamy, dreamy texture.
+While the name Cashewmilk Yogurt doesn’t exactly roll off the tongue, the combination of coconut cream and cashews delivers one creamy, dreamy texture.
 Featuring 6 different strains of probiotic bacteria, it’s a great dairy-free way to keep your gut happy too.
-Available in four flavors: coconut, lime, berry, and mango.
+Available in four flavors: plain, blueberry, strawberry, vanilla, lemon, and cherry.

 Silk Almondmilk Yogurt Alternative

 Silk has been a master of almond milk for years, so it’s no wonder they’ve figured out how to whip this nutrient-rich nut into a smooth, creamy, not-too-sweet dairy-free yogurt.
-With a simple ingredient list, 6 grams of filling protein, and 15 percent of your daily value for vitamin D, it’s the perfect little snack to curb those 3 p.m. sugar cravings.
-Available in five flavors: strawberry, vanilla, peach, plain, and dark chocolate coconut.
+With a simple ingredient list, and one single serve container providing 5 grams of filling protein and 10 percent of your daily value for vitamin D, it’s the perfect little snack to curb those 3 p.m. sugar cravings.
+Available in five flavors: strawberry, vanilla (and unsweetened vanilla), peach, mixed berry acai, plain, and dark chocolate coconut.

 Kite Hill Almond Milk Greek Style Yogurt

 Possibly the thickest of the bunch, this Greek style yogurt from Kite Hill is made with almond milk and will keep you full with 11 grams of plant-based protein and 14 percent of your daily value of fiber.
-While flavored varieties pack a reasonable 12 grams of sugar, plain contains a mere 2 grams.
-Available in seven flavors: plain, vanilla, strawberry, blueberry, peach, mango, and black cherry.
+While flavored varieties pack a reasonable 12 grams of sugar, plain contains a mere 2 grams and 0 grams of added sugar.
+Available in five flavors: plain, vanilla, strawberry, blueberry, and peach.

 Good Karma Dairy Free Yogurt Made With Flaxmilk